 To legally process data under GDPR you must have a ‘lawful basis’ to do so.
 For example, it is a lawful basis to process personal data to deliver a contract you have with an individual.
 There are a number of different criteria that give you lawful basis to process and crucially, different lawful basis’ give different rights to individuals.
 If, for instance, you rely on consent as a lawful basis, individuals have stronger rights to have their data deleted.

-GDPR resources: for further guidance and resources, take a look at VinciWorks’ Data Protection: Privacy at Work course, our GDPR guide to compliance, and our forthcoming GDPR mini course.
+GDPR resources: for further guidance and resources, take a look at VinciWorks’ online GDPR course Data Protection: Privacy at Work, our GDPR guide to compliance, and our forthcoming GDPR mini course.
 You can also download a free GDPR ready data protection policy template here.

 People need to know why their data is being collected, why it is being processed and who it is shared with.
 You should publish this information in your privacy notice on your website and with any information you send to people.
 The information must be concise, transparent, intelligible and easily accessible.
 It must be written clearly and in plain language, and must be provided free of charge.